In the News

 - Do not give your Social Security Number or other personal credit information about yourself to anyone that calls you.

-- Tear up receipts, bank statements, and unused credit card offers before throwing them away.
+- Tear up receipts, financial statements, and unused credit card offers before throwing them away.

 - Keep an eye out for any missing mail.